 - Need to pump for pressure before lighting

 Alcohol backpacking stoves come in many shapes and sizes.
-This is the category that has the most “Do it Yourself” (DIY) stoves since it is simple to make a stove from a soda or beer can.
-If you want an inexpensive, light stove, then this is your category.
+This category has the most “Do it Yourself” (DIY) stoves since making a stove from a soda or beer can is simple.
+This is your category if you want an inexpensive, light stove.

 There are several different types of alcohol stoves to choose from…

-- Open – Fill a open can with fuel and you are good to go
+- Open – Fill an open can with fuel, and you are good to go.

-- Side – Holes are in the side of the can, so the flames come out the sides This allows you set your pot on top and use it as a stand
+- Side – Holes are on the side of the can, so the flames come out of the sides.
+This allows you to set your pot on top and use it as a stand.

 - Pressure – These are the most complex.
-They use vapor pressure to create a very strong flame for boiling water and can be temperamental.
-They also have to be primed.
+These stoves use vapor pressure to create a powerful flame for boiling water and can be temperamental.
+The stoves also have to be primed.

-Alcohol stoves are very popular in the long distance hiking community due to their size, weight and ease of finding fuel.
-The stoves can burn HEET, Rubbing alcohol, Denatured Alcohol, Everclear, etc. Fuel can be found in drug stores, hardware stores, maintenance shops, etc.
+Alcohol stoves are very popular in the long-distance hiking community due to their size, weight, and ease of finding fuel.
+The stoves can burn HEET, Rubbing alcohol, Denatured Alcohol, Everclear, etc. You will find fuel in drug stores, hardware stores, maintenance shops, etc.

 - Easy to find fuel in small towns along trails